gachet/operativos/lab1.md

 You will modify `struct proc` in `proc.h` to include a new field, `uint start_ticks`.
-You will modify the routine `allocproc()` in `proc.c` so that this field is initialized to the value returned by `sys_uptime` system call.
+You will modify the routine `allocproc()` in `proc.c` so that this field is initialized to the value for the existing global kernel variable `ticks`.
 This allows the process to "know" when it was created.
 This will allow us to later calculate how long the process has been active.
 Put the initialization code right before the return at the end of the routine.
+Access to `ticks` variable requires a lock, see `sys_uptime` system call for more details.

 You will then modify the `procdump()` routine to print out the amount of time that each process has been active in system.